-- a) Within six (6) months after the Class 1 to Class 3 location change, FGT must provide notice to the Director, PHMSA Southwest Region, and Director, PHMSA Engineering and Research Division, of the request for a special permit segment extension. - i) The notice must include the special permit segment extension survey stations, mile posts, additional pipeline footage, pipe attributes (wall thickness, grade, seam type, external coating, and latest pressure test), predicted failure pressure of any anomalies over 30% wall loss, schedule of inspections, and of any anticipated remedial actions. - ii) FGT must update the Final Environmental Assessment (FEA) to reflect the special permit segment extension and Section IX of the FEA, "Affected Resources and Environmental Consequences" as necessary.
-FGT must submit the updated FEA with its request for an extension to PHMSA for review and consideration. - iii) Any request for a special permit segment extension does not become effective until FGT receives a "no objection" response from the Director, PHMSA Engineering and Research Division. - b) Any proposed special permit segment extension must meet the following requirements prior to the class location change or within 12 months of the class location change: - i) FGT must remediate all anomalies in accordance with Condition 8 Anomaly Evaluation and Remediation; - ii) FGT must have hydrostatically tested a special permit segment and extension in accordance with Condition 1 Maximum Allowable Operating Pressure, as applicable; and
+- a) Within six (6) months after the Class 1 to Class 3 location change, FGT must provide notice to the Director, PHMSA Southwest Region, and Director, PHMSA Engineering and Research Division, of the request for a special permit segment extension. - i) The notice must include the special permit segment extension survey stations, mile posts, additional pipeline footage, pipe attributes (wall thickness, grade, seam type, external coating, and latest pressure test), predicted failure pressure of any anomalies over 30% wall loss, schedule of inspections, and of any anticipated remedial actions. - ii) FGT must update the Final Environmental Assessment (FEA) to reflect the special permit segment extension and the FEA section titled, "Affected Resources and Environmental Consequences" as necessary.
+FGT must submit the updated FEA with its request for an extension to PHMSA for review and consideration. - iii) Any request for a special permit segment extension does not become effective until FGT receives a "no objection" response from the Director, PHMSA Engineering and Research Division. - b) Any proposed special permit segment extension must meet the following requirements prior to the class location change or within 12 months of the class location change: - i) FGT must remediate all anomalies in accordance with Condition 8 Anomaly Evaluation and Remediation;